Run Away (Real McCoy song): Music video

 features singer Patricia "Patsy" Petersen walking in a desert-like setting while miming the vocals of studio singer Karin Kasar.
+It uses the shorter Video Mix and was filmed in Andalusia, Spain.
 The American version, directed by British music video and film director Nigel Dick, is set in a factory with many exhausted "slave-like" workers, while rapper Olaf "O-Jay" Jeglitza plays the role of "Big Brother", monitoring the workers' progress and demanding maximum productivity from them.
 It was never released for public broadcasting, since Arista felt that the image of the video was too dark and negative.
+In their native Germany, "Run Away" was B-listed on music television channel VIVA in August 1994.

 Impact and legacy

+Retrospectively, AllMusic editor Bryan Buss named "Run Away" one of the standout tracks from the Another Night album.
 In 2015, Idolator included "Run Away" in their list of "The 50 Best Pop Singles of 1995".
 In 2017, American entertainment company BuzzFeed ranked it number 56 in their list of "The 101 Greatest Dance Songs of the '90s".
-In 2019, Billboard ranked it number 419 in their list of "Billboards Top Songs of the '90s".
+In 2019, Billboard magazine ranked it number 419 in their list of "Billboards Top Songs of the '90s".